idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Action > Add segment note** = Add an annotation about this segment; it will appear below the segment in the grid pane, marked with an “N”.

 **Action > Bookmark segment** = Bookmark the current segment.
 A letter “B” will appear next to the segment number in the segment grid.

+Note on the **Split/Merge feature**: CafeTran Espresso allows **virtual joining of segments in external projects**.
+The feature allows to join segments in segments’ editor and rearrange their contents comfortably.
+As soon as the joined segments leave the editor, their number is the same as before joining but their respective text contents is changed (rearranged), hence the virtual aspect of this feature.
+Use this new feature with care making sure that boundary (opening and closing) tags between joined segments are in place.

 ### Action > Tags submenu